Maren Jensen: Career

+Personal life

-Jensen was also reported to be married to John Kugelberg but they were also reported to be separated.
-They have kept everything about their relationship very private and out of the public eye, including their marriage and separation date.
+Jensen was reported to be married to John Kugelberg and they were also reported to be separated.
+They have kept everything about their relationship very private and out of the public eye, including their marriage and separation dates.
 Neither has shared any photos together.
-She has been reported as living in the New York metro area and has been returning to the Los Angeles metro area from time to time because of business, family, and friends.
+She has been reported as living in the New York metro area and has been visiting the Los Angeles metro area from time to time because of business, family, and friends.
+She has a daughter and a stepson.